 - At least 1 person working in the temporary food establishment must have a valid food worker card posted, although we encourage all people working to have a valid cards.

 - Coordinator’s Checklist for a Temporary Food Event (PDF): This form is required for multiple day events or events with 4 or more food vendors.
-Temporary event coordinators must submit this form to the Snohomish Health District at least 30 days before to the event.
+Temporary event coordinators must submit this form to the Snohomish County Health Department at least 30 days before to the event.

-- Requirements to Operate at Temporary Events (PDF)
+- Requirements to Operate at Temporary Events (PDF).
+Also available in Spanish.

 - Temporary Permit Categories (PDF)

-- Application for Temporary Food Establishment Permit (PDF): A fully completed application and permit fee must be turned in to the Snohomish Health District 14 days or more before the event to avoid a late fee charge.
+- A fully completed application and permit fee must be turned in to the Snohomish County Health Department 14 days or more before the event to avoid a late fee charge.
 Postmarked dates will not be recognized.
 Late applications turned in 1-13 days before the event will require a late fee.
 Late applications will not be accepted without the late fee.
-If there are fewer than two days before the event, you cannot apply online and must apply in person at the Snohomish Health District.
+If there are fewer than two days before the event, you cannot apply online and must apply in person at the Snohomish County Health Department.